gro-intelligence/api-client/README.md

 This token is used throughout the Gro API client code, wherever authentication is required.

+Gro authentication tokens *may* expire or be reset by the administrator, depending on your account status.
+You can re-run the above command to get a new one if your previous one has expired.

 ### Saving your token as an environment variable

 If you don't want to enter a password or token each time, you can save the token as an environment variable.
-In the sample code, it is assumed that you have the token saved to your environment variables as GROAPI_TOKEN.
+Please consult your OS or IDE documentation for information on how to set environment variables, e.g. [setting environment variables in Windows Powershell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6) and [Mac OS X/Linux](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x).
+In some of the sample code, it is assumed that you have the token saved to your environment variables as GROAPI_TOKEN.

-Gro authentication tokens *may* expire or be reset by the administrator, depending on your account status.
-You can re-run the above command to get a new one if your previous one has expired.

 ## Examples